Teddy Andreadis

-Teddy 'Zig Zag' Andreadis is an American piano/harmonica player who has worked with many popular musicians, including Carole King, Guns N’ Roses, Chuck Berry, Bo Diddley, Alice Cooper, Bruce Willis, and the Boxing Gandhis.
-In 1999 he was voted “Outstanding Keyboardist of the Year” by the L.A.
+Teddy 'Zig Zag' Andreadis (born circa 1962) is an American keyboardist, harmonica player and vocalist, who has worked with many popular musicians, including Carole King, Guns N' Roses, Chuck Berry, Bo Diddley, Alice Cooper, Bruce Willis, and the Boxing Gandhis.
+In 1999 he was voted "Outstanding Keyboardist of the Year" by the L.A.
 Music Awards.
 He currently lives in Los Angeles with his wife, Lisa Goich, an author (14 Days/Savio Republic, The Breakup Diary/Virtual Bookworm).

 Recordings

 Andreadis performed vocals, organ, piano, synthesizer and harmonica on three albums with Carole King, and has appeared on her 1994 live album In Concert.
 He has also played keyboards on the Boneshakers' latest release.

 He has also contributed to the work of former Guns N' Roses members, including It's Five O'Clock Somewhere by Slash's Snakepit, and the 2001 album Rock & Roll Music, by the band Col. Parker, which features former Guns N' Roses member Gilby Clarke.

 In 2007, Andreadis appeared on the album Dopesnake, by Hollywood Roses, a Guns N' Roses tribute band, which includes such artists as Gilby Clarke, Mick Taylor, Pat Travers and Tracii Guns.

 In 2007 he also contributed keyboard work to Billy Bob Thornton's album Beautiful Door.

+Andreadis returned to working with Slash in 2024, appearing on his album Orgy of the Damned as a keyboardist and joining the subsequent tour alongside Slash and Tash Neal, providing keyboards and additional vocals.